 Command Billet: Staff Officer

-Branch of Service: Artillery
+Branch of Service: Staff

 Unit: Sixth (VI) Army Corps

-The remainder of the War:
+The rest of the War

-After the War:
+After the War

 Heitman and other sources have his middle name as "Duff".
 That was probably his son's middle name.
 Thanks to g-g-grandaughter Susan Ohman Baldwin for helping us get this right.

-03/19/1904 Burial Place: National Cemetery (Presidio), San Fransisco, CA
+03/19/1904; burial in National Cemetery (Presidio), San Fransisco, CA